dumbo25/newt/README.md

 Newt clones multiple MicroSD cards from one .img file.

-A Raspberry Pi (RPi) runs a webservber.
+A Raspberry Pi (RPi) runs the newt webserver.
 The RPi connects to a powered USB 3.0 HUB.
-A user opens a browser and connects to the RPi's webserver to clone the image.
+MicroSD cards are inserted into the hub.
+A user opens a browser and connects to the RPi's webserver to clone one image to one to ten MicroSD cards.

-Newt runs on an 8GB Raspberry Pi 4 running Raspberry Pi OS.
+Newt runs on Raspberry Pi OS, which is running on an 8GB Raspberry Pi 4.

 ## Required Hardware